If you’re feeling low or out of sorts, talking is often the best way to start feeling better.

 If your symptoms are mild, your GP may take a 'wait and see' approach.
 They may give you some advice on how to cope with symptoms then see if symptoms improve within a few weeks.

-Talking treatments allow you to talk to a trained professional who can help you manage your thoughts and feelings and the effect they have on your mood and behaviour.
+Talking treatments and therapies allow you to talk to a trained professional who can help you manage your thoughts and feelings and the impact they have on your mood and behaviour.
 This can be very helpful for people who are feeling low, anxious or out of sorts.

 Examples of talking treatments include cognitive behavioural therapy (CBT) and counselling.
-They may be one-on-one sessions or in a group environment.
+The sessions may be one-on-one or in a group environment.

 A trained practitioner can teach you muscle relaxation techniques to help you cope in situations where you feel anxious.

 Your GP may prescribe medications to help treat the symptoms of depression.
 There are a range of different types of antidepressants available and your GP should explain which is best for you.
 Antidepressants are often combined with talking treatments.

 It can take up to 2 weeks for medications to start having an effect and you may need to continue taking antidepressants for several months to ensure a long-term recovery.